jakeadelman/Employee-Manager/README.md

 # Employee Manager

 ## Description
 Employee Manage is a useful command line application to manage your Employees using an MySQL database.
+Choose from a variety of options to view, add or edit employees and more right from this commande line interface.

 ## Installation Instructions